asifurrahman1/AdvEx-RL/README.md

 #### Adversarial Behavioral Exploration for Safe Reinforcement Learning  (AdvEx-RL)
-This is the code repository of paper the paper "Adversarial Behavioral Exploration for Safe Reinforcement Learning".
+This is the code repository of the paper "Adversarial Behavioral Exploration for Safe Reinforcement Learning".
 Paper link: [IJCAI23](https://www.ijcai.org/proceedings/2023/54)

 #### Instructions:
 Follow the instruction written inside the **READ_ME_INSTRUCTIONS.txt** file